 Once you have solved hardware configuration issues, other operational questions arise.
 Which network operator should you select?
 Which MNO's SIM should be used?
 How can you handle the logistics for IoT devices which are sold globally?
 Do you need to stock a variety of SIMs for local MNOs?
 Can you exchange the MNO (SIM) during the device lifetime when offerings become cheaper, the services better, or if the current provider shuts down the business?
 How do you remain flexible and future-proof for connectivity during the device lifetime?

 Because of our unparalleled experience, we not only know the challenges, but also have the answers.
 Our approach allows a flexible and dynamic user journey and ensures that your existing business infrastructure and processes can still be used.

-Our portfolio offers the most modern solutions that keep you future proof and flexible – even for requirements and opportunities that may not even be on your radar today.
-Our solutions include eSIM management service, eUICC hardware, eSIM profiles, the required mobile-device software, and the right partners.
-This provides flexibility and allows you to remotely manage the connectivity of the device while it’s on the field, without having to exchange SIM cards, for example.
+Our portfolio offers the most modern solution that keep you future proof and flexible – even for requirements and opportunities that may not even be on your radar today.
+Our solution includes eSIM management services, eUICC hardware, eSIM profiles, the required mobile-device software, and the right partners.
+This provides flexibility and allows you to remotely manage the IoT connectivity of the device while it’s on the field, without having to exchange SIM cards, for example.

 eSIM is key for IoT

 We connect the IoT and provide security for data and devices, and here’s how:

 - A key element to the success of 5G-driven IoT is the concept of the eSIM.
 This technology goes above and beyond the evolution of SIM cards from pluggable to embedded; it is one of the developments that will have a major impact on IoT deployment, propelling its acceptance significantly.